 - Clean their ears with Vet Basics® Ear Cleanser before bathing.

-- Bathe with a good quality shampoo like one of Vet Basics® general cleansing shampoos.
+- Bathe with a good quality shampoo such as Vet Basics® Oatmeal Protein general cleansing shampoo.

 - Gently massage shampoo from head to tail avoiding ears, eyes and nose.